IlijaTrajkovic/ClimateSet/docs/source/index.rst

 **ClimateSet:** Your gateway to powerful climate insights.
 Harnessing CMIP6 data, we provide a comprehensive platform for machine learning advancements in climate science.
 Explore our user-friendly API and unlock the potential of large-scale climate modeling for research and innovation.
 Our GitHub: <https://github.com/RolnickLab/ClimateSet>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`climateset` section for further information, including how to :ref:`installation` the project.

 ClimateSet has its documentation hosted on Read the Docs.